bitovi/academy/src/docker/5-volumes-and-local-development/volumes-and-local-development.md

 In particular, rebuilding an image with `docker build` takes too long.
 We're going to explore how to make things much more efficient.

 ## Volumes
 A Docker container has no built in persistence.
-Beyond what is built in to an image during the build phase, all other data is discarded when a container is destroyed.
+Beyond the image itself, all other data is discarded when a container is destroyed.
 Without volumes, running databases or applications that require state would be impossible.

 Volumes provide a persistent storage mechanism that can be managed through Docker's CLI.
 They can be shared between multiple containers and can be stored on remote hosts or cloud providers.

-Consider the following example:
+The following creates a volume called `my-vol` and on container creation is mounted to the `/data` directory.
+As the application runs, the contents of `/data` are persisted in the volume so that when the container is destroyed, the data is not lost.
 ```bash
 docker volume create my-vol
 docker run -v my-vol:/data my-image